Bryce-Simpson/Bryce-Simpson.github.io/content/pages/posts/commonlinuxprivesc.md

 ---
 TryHackMe - Common Linux Privesc (Privilege Escalation): <https://tryhackme.com/room/commonlinuxprivesc>

 This box is listed as Easy .
 It provides walk-throughs and practice of common linux privilege escalation vectors.
+This will not be a walk-through of the machine, but instead a reiteration of the common privesc vectors taught and practiced in the room.

-# TASKS 1 - 3 | What is Privesc?
+# | What is Privesc?|

 Let's start by discussing what "privesc" is.
 Essentially, privesc (privilege escalation) is leveraging access to a low pricilege account to move to a higer privilege account (eg user to root).
 Privesc can occur in two directions: horizontal and vertical.
 In horizontal privesc, access is gained to an account of the same privilege level.
 This can be beneficial to access private files or if the new user has SUIDs we can exploit.
 In vertical privesc, access is gained to an account with more access to the system (admin / root).
 Read through the provided information in each of the three tasks and complete each section.

-# TASK 4 | ENUMERATION
+# | ENUMERATION |

 ## LinEnum